Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Terminal site planning for gates, circulation, trailer storage, and support functions.
+Terminal site planning for gates, circulation lanes, trailer storage rows, and support functions — designed around the actual fleet configuration and daily move volume of the Georgetown terminal operator.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Support-building, fueling, service, or maintenance-area coordination as required by the program.
+Support-building, fueling, service, or maintenance-area coordination as required by the Georgetown terminal program — dispatch office, driver lounge, scale house, and fuel island built as part of the site plan rather than added later.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Paving, lighting, drainage, and utility planning for round-the-clock use.
+Paving, lighting, drainage, and utility planning for round-the-clock Georgetown terminal use — engineered pavement sections for 80,000-lb gross vehicle weight, continuous lighting for nighttime operations, and stormwater management for Edwards Aquifer recharge zone parcels.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover sequencing that reflects operational startup rather than only certificate timing
+Turnover sequencing that reflects operational startup rather than only City of Georgetown certificate timing — trailers staged in the yard, fuel system commissioned, and gate operations tested before the first driver clocks in

-Turnover sequencing that reflects operational startup rather than only certificate timing.
+Turnover sequencing that reflects operational startup rather than only City of Georgetown certificate timing — trailers staged in the yard, fuel system commissioned, and gate operations tested before the first driver clocks in.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.